-The University of Utah Graduate School Diversity Office, and the Office of Equity and Diversity work collaboratively to administer the Graduate Preparation Institute.
-Graduate Preparation Institute students will learn the process of applying to graduate school by participating in the following activities:
+The University of Utah Graduate School Diversity Office and the Office of Equity and Diversity work collaboratively to administer the Graduate Preparation Institute.
+GPI fellows are expected to complete the following:

 - Attend a GRE preparation course